22 Ideas to Steal from Our Favorite Ranch-Style Homes

-More classic than contemporary, this landscape relies on traditional garden forms for beauty.
+More classic than contemporary, this ranch-style home relies on traditional garden forms for beauty.
 A double row of staggered-height hedges lines the walkway, supplying both a border and a carpet of pretty green.
 For added visual direction, the homeowners painted the front door a stunning, rich black, flanking it with elegant containers and flowering topiaries.

 Mid-century modern in its influences, this sleekly styled home offers a number of enviable curb appeal details.
 A low-slung retaining wall deftly maneuvers down a slope, with a wide walk interrupting its movement and directing traffic to the front door.
 Narrow trees offer privacy without blocking the home's profile.

 This ranch-style home takes on a charming cottage aspect, thanks to a few cheery details.
 A bright turquoise door provides an unexpected pop of color for the front entrance.
 Lighter-colored siding helps the roof (lined with a darker shade) from feeling too heavy, while slightly raised flower and shrub beds provide separation between the lawn and the foundation of the home.

 Ranch Entryway Ideas

 Symmetry and asymmetry balance each other in this restrained entry.
 To draw attention to the doors, the homeowners painted them a rich brown, which helps to ground them in the neutral color palette.
 A single sidelight, a tiered planter, and a bright turquoise chair are inviting elements that add curb appeal.

 Complementary materials are another way to accent a ranch-style home, particularly one that has large, unbroken elements on its facade.
 Here, a minimalist trellis provides support for a restrained planting that clamors up the chimney.
 An elegant metal fence borders a small walkout on the other side of the door.